 Race Facts – Chinese Grand Prix

 Built at a cost of almost $500 million, the Shanghai International Circuit is located on the outskirts of Shanghai, one of the largest cities in the world with a population of over 24 million.
 The circuit was designed by Hermann Tilke and was built on reclaimed marshland.
 The first race was held in 2004 and won by Rubens Barrichello in a Ferrari.
 With a capacity of 200 000 spectators, the Shanghai circuit is the largest on the current Formula 1 calendar.
-But after drawing in excess of this number for the inaugural race weekend in 2004, attendances have never reached capacity since and are now approximately 140 000 for the whole weekend.
+But after drawing in excess of this number for the inaugural race weekend in 2004, attendances have never reached capacity since and hovered around approximately 140,000 for the whole weekend in the 2010s.

 Chinese Grand Prix: Did You Know?